omeka/omeka-s-enduser/docs/modules/mapping.md

 ##### GeoJSON overlays

 GeoJSON provides map features as well as metadata information about each feature.
 You can use this to illustrate areas, such as historical boundaries of a municipality, or add coordinates related to the topic of your Omeka site or page.
 You can display any number of map features, of all types (point, line, and polygon).
-You can also have one set of metadata that refers to multiple discrete areas of the map - such as showing the continental United States, Alaska, and Hawaii as one single datapoint with three separate polygonal features.
+You can also have one set of metadata that refers to multiple discrete areas of the map: such as showing the continental United States, Alaska, and Hawaii as one single datapoint with three separate polygonal features.
 GeoJSON features look just like Omeka item features.

 ![The admin side of a page being edited, showing the "GeoJSON" section filled out with information.](modulesfiles/Mapping_geojsonAdmin.png)